LitaoYang-Jet/OCTID/README.md

 # OCTID: One-Class learning-based tool for Tumor Image Detection

 OCTID is an one-class learning-based python package for tumor tile detection.
 OCTID can capture patterns from the available normal WSIs to identify and remove normal tiles from the training dataset.
 By using OCTID, researchers without pathology expertise can select the tumor images based on the readily available data.
 Utilizing the power of machine learning, OCTID can conduct image pre-processing easily on the large-scale dataset.
-Example datasets can be downloaded [here](https://github.com/LitaoYang-Jet/OCTID/tree/main/small_samples)
+Example datasets can be downloaded [here](https://github.com/LitaoYang-Jet/OCTID/tree/main/small_samples).

 ## Getting started

 Install OCTID from PyPI
-(You may need to creat a new environment before installing OCTID)
+(You may need to creat a new environment before installing OCTID.)

 ```bash
 $ pip install octid
 ```

 to run your first example
-(A test.py file can be found [here](https://github.com/LitaoYang-Jet/OCTID/tree/main))
+(A test.py file can be found [here](https://github.com/LitaoYang-Jet/OCTID/tree/main).)

 ```python
 from octid import octid